 The ‘Avengers: Endgame’ Scene That Still Feels ‘Forced’ and Unnecessary

-Some fans felt divided when Avengers: Endgame attempted to kick the girl power move into gear.
-Fans on social media still debate whether the intention behind it in Endgame somewhat backfired from its original intent.
+Some fans felt divided when Avengers: Endgame, which was released in 2019, attempted to kick the girl power move into gear.
+Fans on social media still debate whether the intention behind it in Endgame somewhat backfired from its original goal.

 Is this really true, or just asking for a bigger argument between men and women in film?
 Based on the arguments from fans, the timing was a little off to showcase the future A-Force.

 Things will likely change in upcoming MCU movies.

 Was the girl power scene in ‘Endgame’ too politically correct?

 A bigger argument about this scene took place on Reddit where a thread about the subject started off innocuously.
 A user started things off by showing the iconic shot of all the MCU women lined up, this time in living color rather than its previous black and white.

 As comments progressed talking about how great they all looked, someone came in to note an unpopular opinion: The girl power scene in Endgame ended up being too obvious.